mindsers/configfile/CONTRIBUTING.md

 * If possible, use the relevant bug report templates to create the issue.

-* For more detailed information on submitting a bug report and creating an issue, visit our [reporting guidelines]().

 #### **Did you write a patch that fixes a bug?**

 * Write new unit test(s) that match the bug case to limit future regression.